aurora-is-near/.github/SECURITY.md

 ### 1. Reporting an incident and establishing communication channel

 To report a security issue send an email to security@aurora.dev.
-Please allow us easier identification of the email and start the Subject with *'Security issue: Risk level'*, or with *'Security Bug Bounty: Risk level'* if the report is eligible for bounty.
+Please allow us easier identification of the email and start the Subject with 'Security issue: *Risk level*'.

 In the report include at least: your GitHub handle, description of the issue, components, reproduction, any other relevant details; your name is optional.